 Other activities are being planned for 2022, culminating in participation in the town’s heritage weekend in September.
 E-mail us (below) to find out more.

-To get involved in this exciting project, or just to find out more, e-mail the project at email@example.com
+KLuS is a project rooted in the community and to get involved in this exciting project or just to find out more, e-mail us at firstname.lastname@example.org